lannistar1/alx-system_engineering-devops/command_line_for_the_win/README.md

 Background Context

-CMD CALLENGE is an awesome tricky challenging you to a Bash skills.
-Everything is done through command line interface and the questions are gradually increasingly complecated.
-It's a good training to improve your command line skills!
+CMD CHALLENGE is a pretty cool game challenging you on Bash skills.
+Everything is done via the command line and the questions are becoming increasingly complicated.
+It’s a good training to improve your command line skills!